 Being told that you’re loved as a child isn’t the same as feeling that you’re loved.
 There needs to be a spiritual connectedness between what we’re told and what we feel.
 When we’re constantly being told we’re pretty, beautiful, or special, we must inwardly feel those things.

 Being born with Cerebral Palsy meant that people would behave differently towards me.
-That of course had an effect on what I outwardly thought about myself and inwardly how I perceived myself.
+It took me many years to make my own connections between being loved and feeling loved, and how I felt about myself.

 It doesn’t matter how many times someone tells us they love us, there needs to be a spiritual and emotional connection so that we feel we’re loved, or that we feel special.